Tips for the Best Surface for Your Trampoline

 Since concrete can be an even surface, it may seem like an ideal place to put your trampoline.
 Unfortunately, it is not.

-Concrete doesn’t create the necessary traction needed when bouncing, so it is hard on trampoline but potentially also on the jumper’s joints.
+Concrete doesn’t create the necessary traction needed when bouncing, so it is hard on the trampoline but potentially also on the jumper’s joints.

 It’s also important to note that concrete does not ensure that the trampoline will stay in place.
 Weather and weight can still move it around.